+0 Score change

 Three conversations.
 One calibration discipline.

-Three people want information from you this week.
-Each deserves a different calibration between Complete Silence and Full Disclosure.
-Use each slider to set where your response should land.
-The zone feedback shows whether you're within the appropriate range.
+Three people want information from you.
+Each gets a different calibration between Complete Silence and Full Disclosure.
+Set each slider; zone feedback shows the range.

 Scenario 1 · Through the secure channel